 - Unobstructed view of fire looks great at night.

-- Assembly can be time consuming, and you may need to make a trip to the hardware store to replace missing nuts and bolts.
+- Assembly is time consuming, and you may need to make a trip to the hardware store to replace missing nuts and bolts.

 - No built-in table